timpark0807/self-taught-swe/README.md

 # So You Want To Be a Software Engineer? (with Python)
-From Programming Noob to Software Engineer.
+From Programming Noob to Software Engineer!

 ## Syllabus
 - Introduction